Baseboard Alternatives

 Wallpaper

-If you want to do without any type of molding or addition to the bottom of your wall, you could always do a fun wallpaper.
-Any texture or pattern is going to give you the dimension you are looking for and can hide any imperfections along the bottom of said wall.
+If you want to do without any molding or addition to the bottom of your wall, you could always do a fun wallpaper.
+Any texture or pattern will give you the dimension you are looking for and can hide any imperfections along the bottom of the wall.

 This can be a very cost-effective option depending on what wallpaper you choose, and it is also something you can change up however frequently you desire.
 It can be something changed seasonally and can be an easy but huge design component.

-These days, it is easier than ever to obtain and install a really cool wallpaper between stick-on versions from places like Urban Outfitters, and really big design names bringing in cost-effective options to big box stores like Home Depot.
-You do not have to search far and wide, or even necessarily hire a professional, to add a pop to a room and skip baseboards.
+These days, it is easier than ever to obtain and install a cool wallpaper between stick-on versions from places like Urban Outfitters and really big design names bringing in cost-effective options to big box stores like Home Depot.
+You do not have to search far and wide or even hire a professional to add a pop to a room and skip baseboards.

 Other Ways to Create Dimension in a Room

-There are obviously a ton of variations of ways to play up a baseboard and replace it with different, non-traditional materials or alternatives.
-The other option would obviously be no baseboard at all.
-Assuming the drywall is finished well and the seams between the floors and walls are clean and satisfactory, doing without isn’t totally out of the question.
+There are many ways to play up a baseboard and replace it with different, non-traditional materials or alternatives.
+The other option would be no baseboard at all.
+Assuming the drywall is finished well, and the seams between the floors and walls are clean and satisfactory, doing without isn’t totally out of the question.

-The purpose besides guarding the walls is to create dimension in the room.
-Breaking up colors and textures is the goal, and there are ways to do that with what is in the room, rather than just focusing on what is on the walls.
+Besides guarding the walls, the purpose is to create dimension in the room.
+Breaking up colors and textures is the goal, and there are ways to do that with what is in the room rather than just focusing on what is on the walls.

 Rugs

-Texture is a really good way to add dimension to a room.
-While you can obviously play up with patterns and colors on rugs, the real idea here is to add another element to break up the room.
+Texture is an excellent way to add dimension to a room.
+While you can play with patterns and colors on rugs, the idea here is to add another element to break up the room.

 In this case, you can get a long shag rug on top of a clean, flat wood floor.
 Or you can include something like a faux fur rug.
-There are a lot of different options to allow for plenty of varying depth and levels of interest when it comes to rug lengths and materials.
+There are many different options to allow for plenty of varying depth and levels of interest when it comes to rug lengths and materials.

 Another way to add dimension to a large open space would be breaking the room into designated areas with multiple textured rugs.
-Using a shag rug and a fur rug can break an open floor plan into defined living and dining spaces.
-The options are endless, but this element works from the floor up to break up the room in a different way.
+A shag rug and fur rug can break an open floor plan into defined living and dining spaces.
+The options are endless, but this element works from the floor up to break up the room differently.

 Textiles